net-lisias-kspu/ContractConfigurator/Iterators.md

 ## The ITERATOR node

-The ITERATOR node is used to indicate that the parent node and all its children will be repeated for each value in the list defined by the iterator.
+The ITERATOR node is used to cause its parent node and all its children to be repeated for each value in the list defined by the iterator.
 The syntax of an iterator node is as follows:
 ```
 PARAMETER
 {